Tuesday, December 13, 2022

 Austin: Know the product!
 The only way to know the product is to go out there with the people doing the deals.

-We invite you to join AVLMeetup, the community of Asheville real estate professionals.
+We invite you to join AVLmeetup, the community of Asheville real estate professionals.
 When you sign up for our newsletter, follow us on social media, and listen to our podcast, you'll stay connected with this dynamic industry.
 Our meetings offer valuable networking opportunities and will keep you informed about the latest news in the world of real estate.
-Don't miss out - start your journey to becoming a successful professional today by signing up for AVLMeetup!
+Don't miss out - start your journey to becoming a successful professional today by signing up for AVLmeetup!